KianBahasadri/bahasadri.com/docs/features/file-encryptor/FEATURES.md

 A secure file encryption and decryption utility that allows users to encrypt files for safe storage or transmission, and decrypt them when needed.
 Users can choose between password-based encryption or keyfile-based encryption for enhanced security.

+**Note**: Encryption/decryption operations are performed server-side for performance (especially important for large files on mobile devices).
+Files are processed ephemerally - unencrypted data is never stored on the server, only processed in memory and immediately discarded.

 ## Key Features

 ### File Encryption